davejm/dissertation-report/source/12_analysis.md

 There are 1112 rows of phenotypic data in the downloaded file relating to subjects.
 Removing rows without corresponding neuroimaging files leaves 1035 subjects.

 The unique site IDs were also found.
 The ABIDE I website explains that the data was collected accross 17 different sites, however there are 20 distinct site IDs.
 This is due to the fact that some sites have multiple entries, presumably because the data was collected at different times or in different labs at the same institution.
 These site IDs are `UM_1`, `UM_2`, `LEUVEN_1`, `LEUVEN_2`, `UCLA_1` and `UCLA_2`.
-It would make logical sense to merge these pairs of sites as was done in @HEINSFELD201816.
+It would make logical sense to merge these pairs of sites as was done in Heinsfeld et al 2018 [@HEINSFELD201816].

 The mean framewise displacement (FD) is another important attribute.
 The current guidance in the neuroimaging community is to only use data with mean FD <= 0.2.
 It is therefore important to look at the distribution of mean FD in the dataset (see figure \ref{fig:mean_fds}).